NPRA/image-anonymisation/docs/wiki/WikiDocs.md

     * `execute_sql.py`
     * `insert_geom_metadata.py`
     * `json_to_db.py`

+##### anonymise_old.py
+The `anonymise_old.py` script is a script to run anonymisation for images pre 2022.
+This will run an old version of the ExifWorker that is suited for the exif data format predating 2022.
+The script will be deprecated once the older images are anonymised.

 ##### check_folders.py
 The `check_folders.py` script is a script that will traverse a file tree with the `TreeWalker` and check if the expected files are in the input, output or archive folders depending on the accompanying `config`-file.